-Spread over a hillside behind the school and an easy walk to the best beach, Marina certainly has the most eye-catching bungalows around.
-Standing on tall wooden stilts with large porches equipped with wooden chairs, tables and seashells, the log-cabin style bungalows have high thatch ceilings that come all the way down to form the...
-Read our full review of Bulon Marina Resort.
+Spread over a leafy hill behind the school within a two-minute walk of the best beach on Bulon, Marina’s spacious wood-and-thatch bungalows are ideal for couples who prefer the simple life.
+Standing on tall wooden stilts with large porches equipped with wooden chairs, tables and seashells, the log-cabin style bungalows have vaulted thatch ceilings that come all the way down to form the...
+Read our full review of Marina Resort.

-How about a school that doubles as a bungalow joint?
-This may sound strange, but it's perfectly normal on Bulon.
-The island's lone school sits in a scenic spot just back from the main beach, and half a dozen basic bungalows are lined up facing the shaggy football pitch, with a few palms and flower bushes providing minimal privacy.
-The bamboo huts with tin roofs are small and showing their age,...
+An adorable pink school doubling as a bare-bones bungalow joint may sound strange, but it's perfectly normal on Bulon.
+The school sits just back from the main beach between Bulon’s two largest resorts (Pansand and Bulone) and rents out half a dozen well-worn bungalows lined up facing the shaggy soccer pitch and basketball court.
+Sporting bright new paint jobs for our most recent visit, the...
 Read our full review of School Bungalows.

-If you're after cheap, simple and secluded, look no further than Jungle Huts.
-Halfway along the forested trail to Mango Bay, the huts are a great bargain so long as you don't mind the long walk to Bulon's main beach.
-Facing one another in two lines set up between some greenery, the bamboo bungalows with tin roofs are solidly built upon concrete foundations and have small porches with a plastic...
+Cheap, simple and secluded is the theme at Jungle Huts, a go-to inland option for travellers on tight budgets.
+Halfway along the forested trail from Panka Yai Bay to Mango Bay, the huts are a great bargain so long as you don't mind the 20-minute walk to School Beach.
+Facing one another in two rows with a lot of greenery in between, the bamboo bungalows with tin roofs have attached porches...
 Read our full review of Jungle Huts.